-Because of the pandemic, staffing for the before and after school sites have been impacted tremendously.
 As families are returning to in-person work, demand for ASEP has increased.
 Staffing continues to be a challenge.
 Further conversations are on-going to determine opening/closing additional sites in the fall pending adequate staffing/enrollment and the budget will be adjusted accordingly.

-For the 2023-2024 School Year ASEP will utilize awarded NC DHHS Child Care Stabilization Grant funds to offset some of operating expenses covering 72 licensed locations.
+For the 2023-2024 School Year ASEP will utilize awarded NC DHHS Child Care Stabilization Grant funds to offset some limited payroll expenses covering 72 licensed locations.

 The After School Enrichment Program is currently offered at 80 locations, which includes five Pre-K-6, nine K-8, one middle school, and 65 elementary school sites.
-ASEP currently serves on average 871 students per week in Before School and 2530 students in the After School Programs.
+ASEP currently serves on average 871 students per week in Before School and 2540 students in the After School Programs.
 ASEP operates as an Enterprise Fund.
 ASEP is offered at 3 locations free of charge due to 21st CCLC grant funding.